zhenkewu/CFRL/JOSS/paper.md

 `agents` to learn a counterfactually fair policy.
 Finally, use functions in `evaluation` to evaluate the value and counterfactual unfairness level of the trained policy.

+In addition, `CFRL` also provides tools to check for potential non-convergence that arise in neural network training, FQI, and FQE.
+More discussions about the sources, checks, and fixes of non-convergence in `CFRL` can be found in the "Common Issues" section of the CFRL documentation.

 # Data Example

 We provide a data example to demonstrate how `CFRL` learns a counterfactually fair policy from real-world trajectory data with unknown underlying transition dynamics.
 We also show how `CFRL` evaluates the value and counterfactual unfairness level of the learned policy.
 We note that this is only one of the many workflows that `CFRL` can perform.
 For example, `CFRL` can also generate synthetic trajectory data and use it to evaluate the value and counterfactual unfairness level resulting from some custom data preprocessing methods.
 We refer interested readers to the ["Example Workflows"](https://cfrl-documentation.netlify.app/tutorials/example_workflows) section of the CFRL documentation for more workflow examples.

+We also recorded the computing times of different workflows under different combinations of the number of individuals ($N$) and the number of transitions ($T$) in the "Computing Times" section of the CFRL documentation.
+For example, under $N=500$ and $T=10$, the workflow presented in this data example (which is also the "real data workflow" in the documentation) ran for $378.62$ seconds on average in our computing environment.

 #### Load Data